claytonbonelli/int_pk2uuid_pk/README.md

 # int_pk2uuid_pk
-Convert primary keys integer and/or bigint to UUID
+Convert primary keys integer or bigint to UUID

 ###### By Clayton Boneli